lindngo/pm-job-listings/README.md

 ![image](https://user-images.githubusercontent.com/63205351/233500344-34dbe17e-fa9f-41d6-86cf-ddbdf3ebee4d.png)

 My first step was to examine the job descriptions.
 Choosing 6 clusters, I wrote a code to review each of the job descriptions and group similar terms together.
-After sorting it from most similar to least similar in each cluster, I retrieved the top 5 terms of each cluster, as pictured above.
+After sorting from most similar to least similar in each cluster, I retrieved the top terms of each cluster, as pictured above.
 With this, I interpreted the following:

 - Cluster 0: PMs are responsible for product development that meets existing market trend needs.
 - Cluster 1: The PM must be able to understand and communicate clearly to their team, users, and stakeholders.
-- Cluster 2: PMs should have a drive to develop solutions to customer issues.
+- Cluster 2: PMs should be driven to develop fitting solutions to customer issues.
 - Cluster 3: It is important that PMs do well in team environments that work with data and products.
 - Cluster 4: Since this cluster seemed to be more company vision focused, I didn't focus much on this information.
 - Cluster 5: A PM should be able to help the business drive their sales with their product solutions.